reasons to adopt a pet

 How It Works & What to Expect

-Shelters are always eager to have people interested in adopting stop into the shelter.
-If it were up to the shelter, they’d have all the animals in a loving home, but what they won’t do is let you just pick an animal and leave with it.
+Shelters are always eager to adopt pets to interested parties, but what they won’t do is let you just pick an animal and leave with them.
 There is a process when it comes to adopting an animal.

 Shelters are typically very easygoing in terms of letting you see or play with whatever animal you show interest in, even allowing you a private room (when possible) to have some time alone with the animal to ensure compatibility between the two of you.

-Once you’ve decided that you’ve found an animal you’ve bonded with and would like to take it home, you can request to file an application to adopt that animal.
+Once you’ve bonded with an animal and decided you’d like to take them home, you can request to file an application to adopt that animal.

-The main goal of the shelter is to not only find a home for the animal but to also make sure they are placing the animal into a good situation where they will have a long, healthy and loving life.
+The shelter's main goal is to find a home for the animal and to ensure they are placing the animal in a good situation where they will have a long, healthy, and loving life.

 Once your application is accepted, it’s possible that they’ll let you take your new furry friend home with you that day!
-Most shelters make you purchase a leash, food, and a collar before leaving so that they can guarantee the animal will have the most basic necessities right off the bat.
+Most shelters make you purchase a leash, food, and a collar before leaving, so that they can guarantee the animal will have the necessities right off the bat.

 In some instances, shelters may require you to wait a day or two, and sometimes even up to a week to take your new pet home.
-This may be for a couple of reasons ranging from having to file the required paperwork to the animal needing to be neutered or spayed before they’re able to leave the shelter.
+This may be for a couple of reasons, ranging from having to file the required paperwork or the animal needing to be neutered or spayed before they’re able to leave the shelter.

-Deciding whether to adopt or buy your next (or even first) pet can be a difficult decision, but given the following reasons to adopt a pet, you should feel confident in making your decision.
+Deciding whether to adopt or buy your next (or even first) pet can be a difficult decision.
+Here are reasons we think you should adopt a pet from a shelter:

 Cost

-One of the simplest but certainly not the most important reasons for choosing adoption over buying is simply because adoption costs much less than deciding to buy a cat or dog.
-Depending on the shelter you’re adopting an animal from, you’re sometimes able to adopt an animal for under $50 if the animal is past its puppy or kitten stage.
+One of the simplest reasons for choosing adoption over buying is because adoption costs are much less than breeder or store costs.
+Depending on the shelter you’re adopting from, you may even be able to adopt an animal for under $50 if the animal is past their puppy or kitten stage.
 The adoption fee is usually spent on food and resources for the other animals at the shelter.

-Puppies at shelters will typically be more costly to adopt, but this is only because the shelter is usually the one to have neutered or spayed them and they’re looking to be reimbursed for the price of the procedure.
-Even by paying that fee, you’re likely to leave with a puppy at the cost of $200–300, rather than a couple of thousand dollars, which is a considerable savings.
+Puppies at shelters will typically be more costly to adopt, but this is only because the shelter may have had to neuter or spay the animal and they’re looking to be reimbursed for the procedure.
+Even by paying that fee, you’re likely to leave with a puppy at the cost of $200–$300, rather than a couple of thousand dollars.

 Sheltered Animals

-Approximately 6.5 million companion animals enter animal shelters in the United States every year, and this doesn’t take into account the ones that are already in shelters.
+Approximately 6.5 million companion animals enter animal shelters in the United States every year, and this number doesn’t even include the ones that are already in shelters.
 Approximately 3.3 million are dogs and 3.2 million are cats.
 Of these 6.5 million animals, approximately 1.5 million are euthanized every single year.
-Animals are being euthanized at an alarming rate just because there’s nowhere for them to go and shelters need the space occupied by them.
+Animals are being euthanized at an alarming rate just because there’s nowhere for them to go and shelters are low on space.
 Around 4,100 cats and dogs are euthanized every day.

-Most shelters operate off of donations that they receive and generally struggle to pay the bills needed for them to operate on a month-to-month basis.
-Dog food, toys, and other resources add up significantly when you have anywhere from 50 to a couple of hundred animals residing in a facility.
+Most shelters operate off donations and struggle to pay the bills needed for them to operate month-to-month.
+Dog food, toys, and other resources add up significantly when you have anywhere from 50 to a couple hundred animals residing in a facility.
 These animals are all hoping to find loving homes.

 What most people don’t know is that those adorable little puppies they see at their local pet stores were probably raised in a puppy mill.
-If you don’t know what a puppy mill is, it’s a facility where dogs are bred so that breeders are able to bring in as much profit form offspring as possible.
+If you don’t know what a puppy mill is, it’s a facility where dogs are bred so breeders can bring in as much profit from their offspring as possible.

 There are between 2,000 and 3,000 USDA-licensed breeders currently operating in the United States.
 What’s not known is the number of unlicensed puppy mills in existence.
 These puppy mills can be so large that they contain more than 1,000 breeding dogs at the same time.

 Responsible breeders understand the importance of the health of a parent, as well as the genetic pairing required to produce strong litters that will improve the breed.
-Operators of puppy mills don’t take these things into account, simply focusing on producing as many puppies as they can, causing legitimate genetic flaws in the breeding pools of the dogs.
+Operators of puppy mills don’t consider these things, focusing on producing as many puppies as they can, causing legitimate genetic flaws in the dogs’ breeding pools.
 Along with this, the abuse that these animals can encounter is disturbing.
-If more people adopted, rather than bought dogs, these puppy mills would be forced to stop business.
+If more people adopted, rather than bought dogs, these puppy mills would go out of business.

-There are plenty of lovable animals in shelters across the United States who just need to be given a home and an opportunity to prove their worth to your family.
+There are plenty of lovable animals in shelters across the United States who just need to be given a home and an opportunity to prove their worth.
 Give them that opportunity.
 Consider adoption over purchasing.